AkBKukU/braw-decode/ReadMe.md

 #### Scale

 The scale option is handled by the SDK which is important because it means less data is sent over `stdout` improving performance.
-But in my testing the scale feature has issues with all color formats except the 8 bit ones and only 2 or half scaling works with that.
-As such I consider the scaling option really only usable for generating proxy files due to the lower quality, but this still has real world use so it has been left in.

-The remaining scale factors have been included in the program in the hopes that an updated SDK revision will correct the issues.
+It is also more performant than FFmpeg scaling.

 ## Decoding Compute Source and Platforms Supported